e-mail: bok@dhit.pl

 • High temperatures can reduce the strength of neodymium magnets.
 Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-• Potential hazard associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-Furthermore, miniscule components of these products can complicate diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these products can be problematic in medical diagnosis in case of swallowing.

 Keep neodymium magnets away from the wallet, computer, and TV.